scchess/Qualimap/doc/analysis.rst

 Clustering
 ----------

-This analysis type allows to cluster the regions of interest in the input alignment based on the coverage.
-Typical usecase for such clustering can be evaluation of epigenomics experiment.
-For example due to epigenetics changes when analyzing promoter regions one should expect some genes to be activated and some silenced.
+Qualimap provides the possibility of clustering genomic features according to their surrounding coverage profiles.
+This is particulary interesting in epigenomic studies (e.g. methylation).
+The user can import a set of features (e.g. TSSs or CpG Islands) together with the BAM file.
+Then the application preprocess the data and clusters the profiles using the Repitools package (`Statham et al <http://bioinformatics.oxfordjournals.org/content/26/13/1662.abstract>`_).
+The obtained groups of features are displayed as a heatmap or as line graphs and can be exported for further analysis (e.g. for measuring the correlation between promoter methylation and gene expression).

-To perform this evaluation you need to provide alignment data ( both methylated and control) and list of transcript ids as BED annotation file.
+To perform this analysis the user needs to provide at least two BAM files -- one for the sample (enriched) and other for the control (input) -- and a list of features as BED file.

-Clustering analysis can be accesed using menu item :menuselection:`File --> New Analysis --> Clustering`.
+Clustering analysis can be accesed using the menu item :menuselection:`File --> New Analysis --> Clustering`.

 Input Parameters
 ^^^^^^^^^^^^^^^^